miku/rentable/README.md

     define('SPREADSHEET_KEY', '0AhlhQsr_yVQ4dFFOTVEtX3hKU0Q2azcyczNUckNybVE');

-to your spreadsheet key.
+to **your** spreadsheet key.
 Since Google's [*Automatically republish when changes are made*](http://productforums.google.com/forum/#!topic/docs/k_1cuE08t9Q) option does not seem to work, you might want to change this key in order to check that changes are synced correctly.
+The number of worksheets is *automatically* determined by the application (a limit of 1000 worksheets is enforced by the application).

 Navigating
 ==========